Skip to Main Content

 Looking to find out the altmetrics for your publications?
 There are a few different sources you can consult.

 1. Use the Altmetric Bookmarklet: You can use the free Altmetric bookmarklet to find out altmetrics for any journal article.
 The bookmarklet works for the Chrome, Firefox and Safari browsers.
-Once you've added the bookmarklet to you browser's bookmarks bar, you can click it any time you are viewing an article to find out the altmetrics score and detail for that article.
+Once you've added the bookmarklet to you browser's bookmarks bar, you can click it anytime you are viewing an article to find out the altmetrics score and detail for that article.

 Traditional Metrics